kubevela/kubevela/docs/en/rollout/rollout.md

   related logic.
 The trait and application related logic can be easily encapsulated into its own package.
-- Second, the core rollout related logic is easily extensible to support different type of workloads, i.e. Deployment, Cloneset, Statefulset, Daemonset or even customized workloads.
+- Second, the core rollout related logic is easily extensible to support different type of workloads, i.e. Deployment, CloneSet, Statefulset, DaemonSet or even customized workloads.
 - Thirdly, the core rollout related logic has a well documented state machine that does state transition explicitly.
 - Finally, the controllers can support all the rollout/upgrade needs of an application running